tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

-When the AEAD is based on ChaCha20, then the mask is generated by treating the first 12 bytes of the ciphertext as the Nonce and the next 4 bytes as the nonce:
+When the AEAD is based on ChaCha20, then the mask is generated by treating the first 12 bytes of the ciphertext as the Nonce and the next 4 bytes as the counter:

 ~~~~
   Mask = ChaCha20(sn_key, Ciphertext[0..12], Ciphertext[13..15])